 Overtime is a major asset when it comes to growth.
 The cost of overtime is generally comparable to the cost of straight time (including benefits and overhead).
-It allows you to instantaneously grow your workforce by 10 to 20 percent — even more for short periods of time.
+It allows you to instantly grow your workforce by 10 to 20 percent — even more for short periods of time.

-- Temporary employees can augment your workforce.
+- Temporary employees can augment their workforce.

-- Cross training can help in facilities with more than one department or product line.
+- Cross-training can help in facilities with more than one department or product line.

 While growth may be uniform across the board for all of your products, it is more likely that some departments will be more stretched than others.
-Cross training allows you to spread the effort to grow across the entire organization.
+Cross-training allows you to spread the effort to grow across the entire organization.

 - Have schedules ready to go as the need for weekly coverage increases.

 Change schedules proactively.
 If you are currently operating 5 days a week and may need to go to 6 days or even 7 days a week, work with your employees to find the best schedules for these situations.
-Then, when it is time for change, everyone will understand their role in meeting the challenges.
+Then, when it is time for a change, everyone will understand their role in meeting the challenges.